 versus a coated paper will produce muted colors.
 Colors on your screen may, or may not, be color accurate.
 We recommend the use of a Pantone Color Bridge swatch book to see the solid to process color simulation differences.

 accuracy of your file's color you should refer to the appropriate Pantone

 swatch book.
 If you are referencing a Pantone swatch book, please read

 are many factors which affect the final printed color.

 colors must all be converted to CMYK for full color printing.

-- Not all RGB or PMS spot colors
+- Not all RGB or Pantone spot colors

 have good CMYK simulations, because the color spectrum of 4-color process

 printing (CMYK) is different than that of the RGB and PMS spot colors.
 Below is a graphical representation of the different spectrums.
 The